The Complete Beginners Guide to Tretinoin

 Sunscreen

-Pick a sunscreen that contains a high SPF of 30 and above that’s gentle and non-irritating to your skin.
+Pick a sunscreen with a high SPF of 30 and higher that’s gentle and non-irritating to your skin.

 What You Shouldn’t Use While on Tretinoin?